jaysenSAW/pathCV/README.md

  /!\ use the same as your MD engine for a correct lambda
  -vector: vector use to translate receptor ("1 0 0")
  -distmax: Maximum float use to multipliate the vector (3.2 nm)
- -method: How distance is computed RMSD, RMS or DRMSD: (default MSD) /!\ To increase speed with DRMSD use: INTER-DRMSD (faster)
+ -method: How distance is computed RMSD, MSD : (default MSD)
  ```
  more details about the computation are available [here](https://plumed.github.io/doc-v2.5/user-doc/html/_d_r_m_s_d.html)
  ```